 Sign #2: You Use Resumes as the First Critical Step of Your Hiring Process

 We have very little faith in resumes.
 Research shows that an applicant’s resume is only 18% successful in predicting job success.
 In its 2016 survey of 2,100 employers, CareerBuilder reports that 77% of HR managers have caught a lie on a resume.

 Skip the resume.
-Ask applicants to take an upfront assessment, see below.
+Instead, ask applicants to take an upfront assessment.
+See below.

 One of the best tools you can use to hire quota-busting salespeople is a well-designed and sales-position-validated psychometric test.
 We think these tools are the key to implementing a successful process for hiring salespeople.

 Developers of these tests design them to measure the candidates’ suitability for a sales position based on required personal characteristics and aptitude.
 You want to ensure you get a predictive test, which the developers have validated on a sales applicant population.
 You should not use a test that only measures personality.

 To find the best sales assessment test to use in hiring your salespeople, request a free copy of our Guide for Selecting the Right Sales Assessment for You.